beyond-decentralized/AIRroot/README.md

 of Typescript.

 Likewise, you only have to run wire-dependencies if any of the dependencies (internal or external) were changed.

+## Running from a given library on

+If you need to run the build/clean-build starting from a particular library (and going down the dependency chain) run:

+pnpm clean-build $RELATIVE_PATH_TO_LIBRARY

+Ex:  to run the build on ./AIRroot/AIRport/schemas/holding-pattern and all of the libraries that depend on it run

+pnpm clean-build schemas/holding-pattern

+## Troubleshooting

 If you get unexpected missing dependencies (event though they are present in node_modules), run: unwire-dependencies